Deployment Steps

 Step 4: Creating an External Elastic Load Balancer

-The external ELB will be set up to receive traffic from the Internet and forward it to the pool of CloudGuard Security Gateways.
+Set up an external ELB to receive traffic from the Internet and forward it to the pool of CloudGuard Security Gateways.

-It is assumed that an internal ELB with the following settings already exists:
+It is assumed that an internal ELB with these settings already exists:

 • The internal ELB is in front of a group of internal server instances.